kskim-phd/AI_vs_FS/README.md

 We released preprocessing FS, V-Net, and UNETR codes.

-Collaborators: Juyoung Hahm, Kyungsu Kim
+Collaborators: Chaeyeon Lim, Juyoung Hahm, Jisoo Lee, Kyungsu Kim

 Detailed instructions for testing the 3D images are as follows.